 In my house are two adults, two kids, and three cats.
 Especially around Christmas, my house becomes a veritable obstacle course to navigate.
 From our back door to our front door, cat toys, Legos, shoes, tricycles, Christmas presents, and chairs challenge my ability to get to our upstairs.
 If you feel like you are wading through stuff just to navigate your own house, it is time to take action.

 All joking aside, there is something called The Law of Vacuum.
 It states that the universe hates empty space and that it will rush to fill any void that has been created.
 Think of how when you walk on the beach, you create a foot print.
-As the waves wash up the shore, water rushes in and as it leaves, the sand is reshaped so the shore is smooth and flat.
+As the waves wash up the shore, water rushes in.
+When it leaves, the sand reshapes so the shore is smooth and flat.
 It is almost as if your foot print was never there.

 Don’t bring it home.

 To stay philosophical for a moment longer, it is believed in the practices of yoga and Buddhism that contentment from objects is fluid and subject to change.
 In his article “The Five Yamas of Yoga,” Timothy Burgin writes,

 “The yogis tell us that worldly objects cannot be possessed at all, as they are all subject to change and will be ultimately destroyed.
 When we become greedy and covetous we lose the ability to see our one eternal possession, the Atman, our true Self.
 And when we cling to what we have we lose the ability to be open to receive what we need.”